dfeddema/MLPerfTrainingv3.1/openshift/README.md

 # Create PVs and PVCs for your training data

-Local Storage Operator discovers the NVMe device and the other devices and creates PVs.
+Local Storage Operator discovers the NVMe device and the other devices and creates PVs for each of them.

 IMPORTANT: PVCs are namespaced - PVs are not.
 Make sure your PVC is in the same namespace where you will run your model.